Mr-Mappie/mappie/website/src/posts/getting-started/posts/installation.md

   order: 2
 ---

 Mappie is a Kotlin compiler plugin.
-The most convenient way to use compiler plugins is to apply the Gradle plugin which in term applies the compiler plugin to the Kotlin compilation.
+The preferred way to use Mappie is to apply the Gradle plugin which in term applies the compiler plugin to the Kotlin compilation.

 This can be achieved by adding the following snippet to the `build.gradle.kts` file.
 ```kotlin